gvwilson/fiction/in-heck/index.md

 revved its motor happily,
 and rolled off to recharge.

-"So is this hive bot thing for real?" she asked Dockety as she wiped her hands clean.
+"So is this hive thing for real?" she asked Dockety as she wiped her hands clean.

-The lenses on the front of Dockety's head rotated a quarter turn and then rotated back.
+The lenses on the front of Dockety's head rotated a quarter turn and rotated back.
 "This one has heard of such things, but never encountered one.
 They are dangerous."